DUNE-DAQ/flxlibs/README.md

     udaq_readout_deps v0_0_1

-Please modify your `.dunedaq_area` file in your work area, by appending the following item to your `dune_products_dir` set:
+Please modify your `dbt-settings` file in your work area, by enabling the following item to your `dune_products_dir` set:

     "/cvmfs/dune.opensciencegrid.org/dunedaq/DUNE/products_dev"